 It is important to have a systematic procedure for medical and safety guidelines in order to assure the safest possible environment prior to an emergency.

-Monthly, Do a check on all athletic facilities and report any maintenance or safety issues to the custodial staff.
+Monthly, Check all athletic facilities and report any maintenance or safety issues to the custodial staff.

 June